EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/08_testing_integration.md

   a detail
 - **MSW** to mock the network once, for both Vitest and Cypress
 - Cypress: `intercept` + aliases, never fixed waits, `cy.session` for auth
+- Playwright writes the **same** test in plain `async` / `await` — choose on parallelism, multi-origin and component testing, not on syntax
 - Run everything in **CI** on every pull request

 ---